JackieDo/laravel-packager/README.md

 **Note**:

 - All packages will be placed in the `packages` directory at the base path of your Laravel application.
-- If you do not use the `--install` option in command, you can install your package after creation using the composer command `composer require your/project`.
+- If you do not use the `--install` option in the command, you can install your package later using the composer command `composer require your/project`.
 This is useful in case you want to develop complete source code before installing it.

-### List all packages
+#### List all packages
 **Usage**:

 ```shell
 $ php artisan packager:list
 ```

-### Unregister an existing package
+#### Unregister an existing package
 By default, when a package is created, it will be registered to the repositories section in Laravel's `composer.json` file automatically.
 This allows you to install your package as a local repository.
-If you want to cancel this registration, use the following command:
+If for any purpose you want to cancel this registration, use the following command:

 **Usage**: